 We were fortunate to experience the Venice water channels two ways.
 The first with a high speed boat (above picture), giving Gerald a great opportunity to shoot many of the beautiful buildings.
 And then (below) a gentler gondola ride along the water ways, where we enjoyed the peacefulness and the romance of Venice.

-The Gondola ride without a doubt was a highlight of our trip.
-The gentle swaying of the boat in the early hours of the morning couldn't have been more enjoyable way to spend our last day.
+The Gondola ride without a doubt was one of the highlights of our trip.
+The gentle swaying of the boat in the early hours of the morning couldn't have been a more enjoyable way to spend our last day.